The key recent changes to cookies to look out for are largely technical changes and not so much regulatory changes, though both do apply

 Recent ITP changes predominately touch third-party cookies, without any impact to Nosto

-Changes to first-party cookie processing impact Nosto and all technologies—from web analytics to email services providers (ESPs) using cookies for user identification
+Changes to first-party cookie processing impacts Nosto and all technologies—from web analytics to email services providers (ESPs) using cookies for user identification.

 Site Cookies: a technical perspective